Suicide

 My family and I love going to Washington D.C.
 I’ve gone countless times since I was a kid, especially because my dad did so much work there when I was younger.
 This past October, my husband and I took a trip to D.C. sans-kids.
 It was probably the best trip we’ve had since our honeymoon.
 He had this obsession with John F. Kennedy’s assassination, so we decided to map out all the homes in Georgetown connected to the family.
 Of course, the closet realtor in me also had Zillow pulled up as I wanted to know how much these historic homes went for—and what they looked like inside.
 When we went to see the Declaration of Independence (something he had never seen),

-My Husband Fought for His Nation, but Lost a Battle at Home Read More »
+My Husband Fought for His Nation, But Lost a Battle at Home Read More »

 This is How My Son's Suicide Rocked My Faith